Richiio/Richiio/README.md

 ---

 I'm a passionate, creative and perceptive engineer with a hands-on approach to problem solving and an unending thirst for knowledge.
+Interested in building smart systems and machines.
 <!-- I write about random things that I find interesting on [blog.com](https://cechiorlu.com) -->

 <!-- ![Sarima's github stats](https://github-readme-stats.vercel.app/api?username=Richiio&show_icons=true&theme=dracula&hide=stars,issues)